alihassan18/libonomy-documentation/docs/Basics/gas-and-fees.md

 ## Gas Meter

-In the Cosmos SDK, `gas` is a simple alias for `uint64`, and is managed by an object called a gas meter.
+In the Libonomy SDK, `gas` is a simple alias for `uint64`, and is managed by an object called a gas meter.
 Gas meters implement the `GasMeter` interface

 ```
 // GasMeter interface to track gas consumption